nmoskovkin/soft-mocks/UPGRADE.md

 The following upgrading instructions are cumulative.
 That is, if you want to upgrade from version A to version C and there is version B between A and C, you need to follow the instructions for both A and B.

+## Upgrade from SoftMocks 2.0.6

+- update php to at least `7.0`
+- update `nikic/php-parser` to `^4.3.0`, so if you use it, then update
+- install ext-json

 ## Upgrade from SoftMocks 1.3.5

 - Class constants redefining logic was changed (see [CHANGELOG.md](CHANGELOG.md)).
 Check class constants redefining usages, that it's working.